September 9, 2019

 Which whistleblower protections have changed?

-The key changes that affect your HR company policies were introduced on 1 July are set out below.
+The key changes introduced on 1 July, that affect your HR policies are set out below.

 – Protected disclosures now include any breaches of tax laws, ASIC laws and APRA laws, as well as criminal law breaches.
 Disclosures on systemic issues are also protected, even if they involve legal activities.
 However, disclosures about personal employment or workplace grievances such as interpersonal conflicts, transfer, promotion and disciplinary decisions aren’t protected.